The Dragon and Her rider

 shur'tugal (dragon rider) transcend the portals between Alagaësia and Our World; and can equally apply to a motorcycle and its rider.

-Except, in the world of motorcycling, the dragon sees through the eyes of the rider.
-The dragon will always follow the rider's eyes.
+Except, in the world of motorcycling, the bike sees through the eyes of the rider.
+The bike will always follow the rider's eyes.

 For motorcyclists, that's shur'tugal sven – meaning that the bike will always go where the rider is looking.